DefaultUser/PyTIBot/README.md

 ```
 twistd -n PyTIBot
 ```
-By default pytibot.ini is used, but you can specify another configuration file like this
+By default pytibot.yaml is used, but you can specify another configuration file like this
 ```
-twistd PyTIBot -c otherconfig.ini
+twistd PyTIBot -c otherconfig.yaml
 ```